emqx/emqx-docs/en_US/development/javascript.md

 ---

-# MQTT JavaScript client library
+# MQTT JavaScript Client Library

 [MQTT.js](https://www.npmjs.com/package/mqtt) is a module written in JavaScript that implements the MQTT protocol client function and can be used in browsers and Node.js environments.